jmablog/tinieR/README.md

 ```

 For this to work, you will need to ensure your TinyPNG.com API key is in your global .Renviron file, as detailed above, or else provide it explicitly at runtime with `tinieR::tinify('example.png', key = 'YOUR_API_KEY')`.

-## Future plans

-- Report image dimension reductions in messages alongside file size reductions.
-- Include other [TinyPNG](https://tinypng.com) API image editing functions, like retaining metadata.
-- Add ability to provide a desired file path for the newly shrunk file, instead of defaulting to the same location as the input file.
-- Add ability to use URL for a web resource instead of a local file.